jtackaberry/reaticulate/usage.md

 ## User Banks

 <p class='warning'>
     Currently there is no GUI for creating custom banks.
-This will be coming in 2022, but for now unfortunately it means some manual text editing will be necessary to configure banks.
+Until this is available, unfortunately it means some manual text editing will be necessary to configure banks.
     <a href='{% link reabank.md %}'><b>Click here to learn how to create your own custom banks for Reaticulate</b></a>.
 </p>

 You can also [download user-contributed banks](/download#download-bank-files) for various libraries.

+If you've downloaded one or more Reaticulate-annotated reabank files that you want to install, the easiest way to do this is to drag the files from File Explorer (Windows) or Finder (Mac) onto Reaticulate's GUI window.

 # Usage